ethanhe42/3D-reconstruction/README.md

-# 2 view structure from motion
+# 2 view structure from motion, CS281B
-## Yihui He cs281b yihui@umail.ucsb.edu
+## Yihui He, yihui@umail.ucsb.edu

 ### How to run
 1. You can directly go to result folder to see all results